Pharmacy services

 You will need to give your permission to your GP for them to share information with your chosen pharmacist.
 When you need your prescription, instead of requesting it from your GP, you will be able to get your medicines directly from your local pharmacy.

-A service for people receiving their first prescription for a medicine* to treat long term conditions. (*certain medicines only)
+This is a service for people receiving their first prescription for a medicine* to treat long term conditions. (*certain medicines only)

 • emergency and oral contraception